-The following definitions apply only in the context of rules 7341 through 7354:
+[§659.5] The following definitions apply only in the context of rules 7341 through 734954:

 - (a) "Contractor" means an entity that performs tasks required on behalf of the Commission or transit agency.
-The transit agency is not a contractor for the Commission. - (b) "Corrective action plan" ("CAP") means a plan developed by the transit agency that describes the actions the transit agency will take to minimize, control, correct, or eliminate hazards, and the schedule for implementing those actions. - (c) "Finding" means non-compliance with the transit agency's SSPP, SSP, rules, procedures, programs, or other regulatory guidelines, which results in the formulation of a CAP. - (d) "FRA" means the Federal Railroad Administration, an agency of the United States Department of Transportation. - (e) "FTA" means the Federal Transit Administration, an agency of the United States Department of Transportation. - (f) "Hazard" means any real or potential condition (as defined in the transit agency's hazard management process) that can cause injury, illness, or death; damage to or loss of a system, equipment or property; or damage to the environment. - (g) "Individual" means a passenger; employee; contractor; other rail transit facility worker; pedestrian; trespasser; or any person on rail transit-controlled property. - (h) "Investigation" means the process used to determine the causal and contributing factors of an accident or hazard, so that actions can be identified to prevent recurrence. - "New starts project" means any rail fixed guideway system funded under FTA's discretionary construction program in 49 U.S.C.
-5309.
+The transit agency is not a contractor for the Commission. - (b) "Corrective action plan" ("CAP") means a plan developed by the transit agency that describes the actions the transit agency will take to minimize, control, correct, or eliminate hazards, and the schedule for implementing those actions. - (c) "Finding" means non-compliance with the transit agency's SSPP, SSP, rules, procedures, programs, or other regulatory guidelines, which results in the formulation of a CAP. - (d) "FRA" means the Federal Railroad Administration, an agency of the United States Department of Transportation. - (e) "FTA" means the Federal Transit Administration, an agency of the United States Department of Transportation. - (f)"Hazard" means any real or potential condition (as defined in the transit agency's hazard management process) that can cause injury, illness, or death; damage to or loss of a system, equipment or property; or damage to the environment. - (g) "Individual" means a passenger; employee; contractor; other rail transit facility worker; pedestrian; trespasser; or any person on rail transit-controlled property. - (h) "Investigation" means the process used to determine the causal and contributing factors of an accident or hazard, so that actions can be identified to prevent recurrence. - (i) "New starts project" means any rail fixed guideway system funded under FTA's discretionary construction program in 49 U.S.C.
+5309. - (j) "NTSB" means the National Transportation Safety Board.

-- (j) "NTSB" means the National Transportation Safety Board. - (k) "Passenger" means a person who is on board, boarding, or alighting from a rail transit vehicle for the purpose of travel. - (I) "Passenger operations" means the period of time when any aspect of transit agency operations are initiated with the intent to carry passengers. - (m) "Program standard" means the standards in rules 7340 through 7354, that codify the policies, objectives, responsibilities and procedures used to provide transit agency safety and security oversight. - (n) "Rail fixed guideway system" means those rail fixed guideway systems as defined in rule 7001(c) of which: - (I) The rail fixed guideway's route miles are Included in FTA's calculation of rail fixed guideway route miles; - (II) The rail fixed guideway system receives funding under FTA's formula program for urbanized areas; or - (III) The rail fixed guideway system has submitted documentation to FTA indicating its intent to be included in FTA's calculation of fixed guideway route miles to receive funding under FTA's formula program for urbanized areas. - (o) "Rail transit-controlled property" means property that is used by the transit agency and may be owned, leased, or maintained by the transit agency. - (p) "Rail transit vehicle" means the transit agency's rolling stock, including but not limited to passenger and maintenance vehicles. - (q) "Safety" means freedom from harm resulting from unintentional acts or circumstances. - (r) "Security" means freedom from harm resulting from intentional acts or circumstances. - (s) "System safety program plan" ("SSPP") means a document developed and adopted by the transit agency, describing its safety policies, objectives, responsibilities, and procedures. - (t) "System security plan" ("SSP") means a document developed and adopted by the transit agency describing its security policies, objectives, responsibilities, and procedures.
+- (k) "Passenger" means a person who is on board, boarding, or alighting from a rail transit vehicle for the purpose of travel. - (I) "Passenger operations" means the period of time when any aspect of transit agency operations are initiated with the intent to carry passengers. - (m) "Program standard" means the standards in rules 7340 through 7354, that codify the policies, objectives, responsibilities and procedures used to provide transit agency safety and security oversight. - (n) "Rail fixed guideway system" means those rail fixed guideway systems as defined in rule 7001(c) of which: - (I) The rail fixed guidway's route miles are Included in FTA's calculation of rail fixed guideway route miles; - (II) The rail fixed guideway system receives funding under FTA's formula program for urbanized areas; or - (III) The rail fixed guideway system has submitted documentation to FTA indicating its intent to be included in FTA's calculation of fixed guideway route miles to receive funding under FTA's formula program for urbanized areas. - (o) "Rail transit-controlled property" means property that is used by the transit agency and may be owned, leased, or maintained by the transit agency. - (p) "Rail transit vehicle" means the transit agency's rolling stock, including but not limited to passenger and maintenance vehicles. - (q) "Safety" means freedom from harm resulting from unintentional acts or circumstances. - (r) "Security" means freedom from harm resulting from intentional acts or circumstances. - (sb) "System safety program plan" ("SSPP") means a document developed and adopted by thea transit agency, describing that details its safety and security policies, objectives, responsibilities, and procedures. - (c) "System safety program standard" ("SSPS") means a safety standard developed by the Commission in conformance with 49 C.F.R.
+Part 659.
+This standard defines the relationship between the Commission and the transit agency, guides the development of the SSPP, and details required components of the transit agency's SSPP. - (t) "System security plan" ("SSP") means a document developed and adopted by the transit agency describing its security policies, objectives, responsibilities, and procedures.